How Do Instagram Hashtags Work? – All You Need to Know

 Write down what your objective is and investigate which keywords are important to your brand.

-Looking at what tags your competition uses can help you get ideas and even improve it.
+Looking at the tags your competition uses can help you get ideas and even improve your own.
 It is not about copying but about analyzing and discovering hashtags from your sector that you were unaware of.

 This will help you when you start looking for the most appropriate tags for your account.

-2. Create a list of Instagram hashtags by categories
+Create a List of Instagram Hashtags by Categories

-I advise you to do it better in a spreadsheet such as Excel and that you classify them by categories and volume of publications to know the number of times that label is used.
+I advise you to do it better in a spreadsheet such as Excel and to classify them by category and publication volume to see how many times that label is used.

-This way you will start from a base and you will not have to waste so much time each time you publish.
+This way, you will start from a base and will not have to waste as much time each time you publish.
 You can add new ones as you need them.

-The normal thing is that the content of your publications is different in terms of copy, images or videos that you are going to use, therefore, your hashtags will have to be related to that specific content.
+The normal thing is that the content of your publications varies in terms of copy, images, or videos you use; therefore, your hashtags will have to be related to that specific content.

-The algorithm will not penalize you if you repeat any of them in your publications, but yes, if you always use the same ones, it can penalize you by lowering the scope of your publication for not finding a correlation with the image and the label.
+The algorithm will not penalize you for repeating any of them in your publications, but if you always use the same ones, it can penalize you by narrowing the scope of your publication for failing to find a correlation between the image and the label.

-Use more specific and not so general hashtags to segment more and reach a more specific target audience interested in your posts.
+Use more specific, less general hashtags to segment more effectively and reach a more targeted audience interested in your posts.

-Think that the more used it is, the less likely it will be to highlight your publication.
-These types of tags cause your content to drop early and rank below other, newer content that is using it.
+Think that the more it is used, the less likely it is to draw attention to your publication.
+These types of tags cause your content to drop early and rank below other, newer content that uses them.

-I recommend you better use the medium or medium large sizes (between 10,000 and 200,000 publications).
-You can help from the application search engine.
-In it you can see the number of times that particular tag has been used.
+I recommend you use the medium or medium-large sizes (between 10,000 and 200,000 publications).
+You can get help from the application search engine.
+In it, you can see how many times that particular tag has been used.

-This is what will allow you to know the impressions that come from your hashtags to your publication and if the number of new audience that you have reached has increased.
+This will allow you to see the impressions your hashtags generate for your publication and whether the number of new audience members you have reached has increased.

 There are two types of penalized hashtags that you should not use in your posts:

-They are those that the Instagram community has reported posts that include them and that the network believes that they could violate the community guidelines.
+They are those posts that the Instagram community has reported as including them, and that the network believes could violate the community guidelines.

-If you use them, the algorithm will stop showing your posts (what is known as shadowban) which you are not interested in because fewer people will see them and interaction and engagement will drop.
+If you use them, the algorithm will stop showing your posts (what is known as a shadowban), which you are not interested in because fewer people will see them, and interaction and engagement will drop.

-In the following section of tools I share some that will be useful to verify that you do not use this type of tag.
-Even so, I always recommend that you check it in your search engine.
+In the following section on tools, I share some tools to help you verify that you are not using this type of tag.
+Even so, I always recommend checking it in your search engine.

 Tools for Instagram Hashtags

-Luckily, today there are many applications that help you in the professional management of your Instagram account.
+Luckily, today there are many applications that help you manage your Instagram account professionally.

 For this reason, I bring you some extra specific help so that your hashtag strategy is as top as possible: